-A vegan ice cream sandwich with a chocolate and vanilla marble shortbread cookie housing a low-calorie homemade banana chocolate ice cream – an easy dessert, a low calorie snack and a wonderful frozen summertime treat.
+A healthy cookie ice cream sandwich with a chocolate and vanilla marble shortbread cookie housing a low-calorie homemade banana chocolate ice cream - an easy dessert, a low calorie snack and a wonderful frozen summertime treat.

-Even though I like to make non-banana based recipes – my blender chocolate ice cream and 4-ingredient Cauliflower Ice Cream.
-It’s quite convenient to make ice cream from bananas.
+Even though I prefer to make non-banana smoothies and ice creams such as - my blender chocolate ice cream and 4-ingredient Cauliflower Ice Cream.
+It's quite convenient to make ice cream from bananas.
 So if you are not allergic to them, I recommend this method.

-Alas, we have one allergic family member so we have to vary our homemade ice cream ingredients.
-Still, this trick is useful so I’m going to share.
+Alas, we have allergic family members so we have to vary our homemade ice cream ingredients.
+Still, this trick is useful so I'm going to share.

 You do know the banana trick, right?
 Freeze very ripe bananas at the height of their sweetness, and blend with flavors and you have ice cream.
 No, not Haagen-dazs, haha, but a creamy rather sweet icy goodness that can pass pretty much like a decent ice cream.

 And no, it doesn't taste like bananas.
 Oddly the freezing condition apparently wipes out that flavor.

 A good thing too, because I am not really a fan of banana flavored things.
 Another plus, this form takes on added flavors beautifully.
 Berries, fruit, and chocolate!

 Why Use Bananas When Making Ice Cream

 These yellow peel fruit is one of the largest sources of potassium necessary for heart and neurological healthy.